openstack/cinder/doc/source/configuration/block-storage/policy-personas.rst

   <https://docs.openstack.org/keystone/latest/admin/service-api-protection.html>`_
   in the Keystone documentation for more information.

-.. list-table:: The Five Personas
+.. list-table:: The Cinder Personas in Xena and Yoga
    :header-rows: 1

    * - who